 Volunteering with FESTAFF

 The volunteering roles available at Kendal Calling include bar work, wristband checking, and information personnel.
 Specific shifts are not confirmed until on site, in contrast to other festival volunteering organisations who often confirm your shifts in advance.
-This would allow you to plan your weekend and ensure you see your favourite bands.

-However, one big advantage of volunteering with FESTAFF is they only charge a £20 deposit to applicants, which is refunded on site.
+One big advantage of volunteering with FESTAFF is they only charge a £20 deposit to applicants, which is refunded on site.
 Whilst they do charge a £15 administration fee on top, other volunteering organisations can charge deposits of up to £200 which may not be refunded for months after the event.

 To apply for free Kendal Calling tickets, in return for three shifts of volunteering, head to the FESTAFF website and fill out the online application form.
 FESTAFF’s full list of events includes:

 Those volunteering with FESTAFF for free Kendal Calling tickets will also be given free staff car parking passes.